adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 12. Avoid regexp in checks;
 13. Wrap clicks and expectations into a promise;
 14. Do not use global variables for page object methods;
-15. Do not scatter test cases;
+15. Do not dispel checks over multiple test scenarios;
 16. Do not mix different kinds of tests;
+17. Test IDs must be unique;
-17. Use linters and formatters from the testing (parent) project.
+18. Use linters and formatters from the testing (parent) project.

 ---